misazaa/Kraken_greengenes/scripts/README.md

   - gg_13_5_kraken_ready.fasta (fasta file with the sequences ready to be added to custom database of Kraken).
   - names.dmp and nodes.dmp (files to be moved/copied to the 'taxonomy' folder of the Kraken custom database).

-The scripts should run well but there might be some problems due to different configurations (using version 2.x of python, not having pandas...)
+The scripts should run well but there might be some problems due to different configurations (using version 2.x of python, not having pandas, using different version of Greengenes...)

 Instructions for building the Kraken Greengenes DB after generating the files: